Last checked: 18 August 2020

 If you don’t have time to apply or don’t want to apply for an 11-15 Zip Oyster, the cheapest way for 11-15 year old visitors to travel is the Young Visitor Oyster Discount.
 This is a special discount added to an ordinary Oyster card.
 It’s valid for 14 days.
 After 14 days, the discount automatically expires and the card can be used as a ordinary adult Oyster card.

-There’s a £5 refundable deposit for the Oyster card.
+There’s a £5 fee for the Oyster card.
 Single fares and the daily cap for the underground and buses-only are 50% cheaper than adult fares.

 - Unlimited travel by underground in zone 1-2 is £3.60 per day